dwrrehman/programming_language/three_part_system/readme.md

 - `define N = E` : defining a new register variable in the global scope. `N` must not be defined already.

-- `set @E = E` : a store of an expression value to a computed L-value address.
+- `store E = E` : a store of an expression value to a computed L-value address.

 - `set N = E` : a simple assignment to a register variable. `N` must be defined already.